phayes/ecies-ed25519/README.md

 ECIES on Twisted Edwards Curve25519 using AEAD / AES-GCM

-It uses the excellent [ed25519-dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for ECC operations, and provides two different backends for HKDF and AEAD / AES-GCM operations.
+It uses the excellent [ed25519-dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for ECC operations, and provides two different backends for HKDF/AEAD/AES-GCM operations.

 1. The `ring` backend (default) uses [ring](https://github.com/briansmith/ring).
 It uses rock solid primitives based on BoringSSL, but cannot run on all platforms.
 For example it won't work on WASM.